Skip to content

 • Once they have the image, they threaten to send it to friends, family, school, or post it online unless the child:

-• Sends more explicit images,
+• Sends more sexually explicit images,

 • Engages in sexual acts on camera,